Koromix/rygel/web/rekkord.org/pages/commands.md

 rekkord save -n <NAME> <PATH1> <PATH2> ...
 ```

 The command will give you the object hash of the snapshot once it finishes.
-You can retrieve the hash later with [rekkord list](#list-snapshots).
+You can retrieve the hash later with [rekkord snapshots](#list-snapshots).

 # List snapshots